B2B SaaS marketing trends for 2026: the 14 trends you can’t afford to miss

 From marketing to customer success

-Marketing teams now work together with customer success.
-Intercom uses marketing automation not only for lead nurturing, but also for existing customers with targeted tips, product updates, and success stories.
+Marketing teams now work closely with customer success.
+Intercom uses marketing automation not only for lead nurturing, but also for existing customers, with targeted tips, product updates, and success stories.
 Think of:

 • Automatic onboarding series